rbergm/PostBOUND/README.md

 # Step 2: connect to the target database, load the workload and
 # setup the optimization pipeline.
+# In our case, we evaluate on the Join Order Benchmark on Postgres
 pg_imdb = pb.postgres.connect(config_file=".psycopg_connection_job")
 job = pb.workloads.job()